awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 1. Choose **Complete Purchase**\.

-   We confirm that the domain is eligible for transfer, and we send an email to the registrant contact for the domain to request authorization to transfer the domain\.
+   We confirm that the domain is eligible for transfer, and we send an email to the registrant contact for the domain to request authorization to transfer the domain\. <a name="domain-transfer-to-route-53-more-than-five-procedure"></a>

 **To transfer domain registration to Route 53 for more than five domains**